wp-plugins/wordpress-bootstrap-css/readme.txt

 == Screenshots ==

-1. The complete plugin window.
-Here you select which CSS to use, whether to hotlink it, and then save settings
+1. Here you select which CSS to use and then save settings

+2. Assuming you select Twitter Bootstrap CSS, you may now select which Twitter Bootstrap libraries to include.

+3. You may input an URL of a CSS file that you would like to have included immediately following the reset/Bootstrap CSS.

+4. You may choose to hotlink the CSS and Javascript files, or serve them from your web server.
+(All files are included with the plugin download).

 == Changelog ==

+= 0.5 =
+* Re-added the attempt utilize W3 Total Cache "flush all" if the plugin is active (compatible with W3 Total Cache v0.9.2.4)
+* Added some more screenshots to the docs

 = 0.4 =
 * Added the ability to include your own custom CSS file using a URL for the source.
 This custom CSS